Terry-Magnus/UI-Component-Library/readme.md

 # UI COMPONENT LIBRARY.
-This is a list of reusable ui components that i use for different projects.
+- This repo is just a place i get to store reusable code i create in different projects.
-These ui components will utilize different libraries like tailwind, bootstrap, etc.
-A mix of these would help each time i create a new project and don't want to use a full library like Material UI, Chakra UI or others....Like a cheatsheet🤔
+- In order not to repeat myself, i simply copy/paste the code.....😁
+- You may notice that some components use material ui, chakra, bootstrap, tailwind etc. Don't panic, i use these libraries alot that's why.
-Feel free to contribute.
-Who knows you may need them too😁
+- Feel free to contribute or extend as you like😉
+- I intend on adding function as well but for now, i'll stick to UI components.